 - 10.1 Transfer requests must be made by the end of twelve months from first registration for full-time and twenty-four months from first registration for part-time students.
 A College Research Degrees Board may require that remedial work be undertaken before a request can be approved and in such a case the work will need to be completed within three months for full-time and six months for part-time students from the date of the College Research Degrees Board.
 Where an application is declined on its second submission, the College Research Degrees Board will decide to either withdraw the student or offer an alternative qualification route.
 No further transfer requests will be considered. - 10.2 When a student enrolled for a MA/MSc by Research wishes to transfer to either an MPhil only or an MPhil with the possibility of transfer to PhD, the following shall apply: - (a) The student shall prepare a report comprising no more than 3,000 words in support of the request.
 The report should demonstrate that the work has progressed sufficiently, and include a proposal for future work.
-The report shall be signed by the student's supervisors and endorsed as appropriate; - (b) A small sub-group of appropriate academic staff nominated by the College Research Degrees Board comprising no more than three members shall meet with the student to explore the merits of the proposed transfer.
+The report shall be signed by the student's supervisors and endorsed as appropriate; - (b) A small sub-group of appropriate academic staff comprising no more than three members shall meet with the student to explore the merits of the proposed transfer.
 At least two members of the sub-group shall be experienced in making judgments regarding the transition between research degrees.
-The student's Director of Studies, or another nominated member of the supervisory team, may attend the sub-group in
+The student's